1 dead, several injured in parking garage collapse in New York City

 The collapse happened shortly after 4 p.m.
 ET, and people were reported trapped inside the building at 57 Ann Street in the Financial District, between Nassau and William streets, said NYC District 1 Councilmember Christopher Marte on Twitter.
 Fire Department officials confirmed there are people injured, CBS New York reported.

-Six workers were inside during the collapse, fire officials said.
+Six workers were inside during the collapse at the four-story building, fire officials said.
 One of those workers died.
 Four others were taken to a hospital in stable condition and another person refused medical attention.

 Firefighters went inside the building, but they pulled out over safety concerns, officials said.
 A robot dog was sent inside to sweep the scene instead.
 A drone was also used.